Why Some Pool Owners Use Covers

 The Heat Issue: A Double-Edged Sword

-Pool covers may seem like a good solution for raising water temperatures, but they can actually overheat pools, particularly in the summer months.
+Pool covers may seem like a good solution for raising water temperatures, but they can actually overheat water, particularly in the summer months.
 It’s important to understand that hot water naturally depletes chlorine more quickly.
 The issue becomes particularly concerning when water temperatures climb above 85°F, as this can exacerbate chlorine depletion and significantly increase the risk of algae and bacteria growth.

 Cleaning Myths Debunked